Why do I have to pay a Payment Processing fee?

-When a buyer submits payment for an order on Reverb, the funds are transacted through what is called a payment processor.
-The payment processor facilitates the transaction of funds from the buyer to Reverb (or directly to the seller through a PayPal only sale) and verifies the transaction is secure.
+When a buyer submits payment for an order on Reverb, the funds are transacted through a payment processor.
+The payment processor facilitates the transaction of funds from the buyer to Reverb and verifies the transaction is secure.

 As with any great utility, payment processors charge a small fee for allowing a seller to use their service and accept payments for their online shop.

 How much are Payment Processing fees with Reverb Payments?

 - For all sellers using Reverb Payments, the fee is 2.7% + $0.25 per transaction.

 - For Reverb Preferred Sellers, the fee is 2.5% + $0.25 per transaction.

 The payment processing fee is calculated based on the order total, and is assessed in your local currency:

 Applicable orders with a cross-border transaction may have an additional 1% fee.